bugsnag/bugsnag-java/CONTRIBUTING.md

 ### 4. Update docs.bugsnag.com

-Update the setup guides for Java (servers) with any new content.
+Update the setup guides for Java with any new content, and bump major version numbers in installation instructions if changed.